 SN status update or servicing

-Various SN status and/or parameters (battery status, reachability state, etc) are requested via MDMMS
+Various SN status and/or parameters (battery status, reachability state, etc.) are requested via MDMMS

 MDMMS notifies the SN.

 The device initiates communication with the MDMMS.
 Because the device has been in a sleep condition that does not support any network connectivity, it is possible that a data connection with the oneM2M System will need to be re-established.